The photocard driving licence explained

 The letters in capitals show the categories of entitlement covered by the European Community Directive.
 National categories are shown in smaller letters.

-Back of new licence
+Back of the licence

-Pictogram Entitlement categories (9)
+Pictogram entitlement categories (9)

 Valid from (10)

-The earliest date from which a driving category is valid from
+The earliest date from which a driving category is valid from.

 Valid to (11)

-The date until which a driving category is valid to
+The date until which a driving category is valid to.

-Information codes/Restrictions (12)
+Information codes/ restrictions (12)

 Not used (13)